-- the use of software from different subsystems on the same machine, such as for example, interlocking and radio block centre, usually used on separate hardware;
+- the use of software from different subsystems on the same machine, such as for example, interlocking and radio block center, usually used on separate hardware;

 - the use of environmental sensors already in place as standard features on the CPUs instead of the previously used external sensor units;

-- centralised diagnostics (via web) rather than located in the outlying sites;
+- centralized diagnostics (via web) rather than located in the outlying sites;

 - maintenance systems based on commercial handheld devices replacing the traditional “heavy” equipment (this approach had already been implemented for the Roy Hill project);

 - study and testing of embedded highly efficient innovative systems for railway applications (NEMBO research project).